f0nzie/petro.One/README.md

 devtools::install_github("f0nzie/petro.One")
 ```

-Or, the latest dvelopment version:
+Or, the latest development version with:

 ``` r
 # install from the *develop* branch